chimera-linux/chimera-linux.github.io/_docs/installation/partitioning/encrypted.md

 There is a chance you already have those packages, but you might not, depending on the installation method.

+### LUKS and fstab

+Your `/etc/fstab` needs to be set up with the root filesystem for the `cryptsetup` initramfs scripts to recognize it and add it to the initramfs `crypttab`.
+Therefore, make sure that it is set up (as written in the standard installation guide).

 ### LUKS and crypttab

 The next step is to create your `crypttab`.
 It is a file similar to `fstab`